-- The agency has adequately trained personnel; - The agency has appropriate facilities and equipment; and - The agency meets health, fire, and safety standards.
+- The agency has adequately trained personnel to do the diagnostic work; - The agency has appropriate facilities and equipment' and - The agency meets local health, fire, and safety standards.

-The SELPA Program Manager for Compliance/Non-Public School Coordinator will annually monitor NPS' for compliance with the provisions set forth in Assembly Bill (AB) 1858.
-AB 1858 includes requirements for NPS' that provide special education and related services to children with disabilities residing in a Licensed Children's Institution (LCI) or in Foster Family Homes (FFH).
+The SELPA Nonpublic School Coordinator will annually monitor NPS' for compliance with the provisions set forth in Assembly Bill (AB) 1858.
+AB 1858 includes requirements for NPS' that provide special education and related services to children with disabilities residing in a Licensed Children's Institution or Foster Family Home (FFH).

 Every attempt will be made to assure student progress so that a child may ultimately be able to return to some form of public school program.
-It is the Charter LEA's responsibility to monitor the progress of children placed in NPS programs.
-The SELPA Program Manager for Compliance shall act as a liaison between the Charter SELPA, the Charter LEA, and the NPS as needed
+It is the LEA's responsibility to monitor the progress of children placed in NPS programs.
+The SELPA Nonpublic School Coordinator shall act as a liaison between the SELPA, the LEA, and the NPS in all matters concerning a child's placement.

-Children with disabilities may be enrolled concurrently in both public and NPS services, provided one is the major enrollment and the other is supplemental.
-This determination will be made by the Charter LEA IEP team based upon the educational needs of the child and will be provided only when this arrangement best meets these needs.
+Children with disabilities may be enrolled concurrently in both a public and NPS, provided one is the major enrollment and the other is supplemental.
+This determination will be made by the SELPA/IEP team based upon the educational needs of the child with a disability and will be provided only when this arrangement best meets these needs.